dktanwar/SeuratExplorer/README.md

 ## Installation

-Install the latest version from github:
+Install the latest version from github - *Recommended*:

 ``` r
 if(!require(devtools)){install.packages("devtools")}